probe-lab/network-measurements/results/rfm7-distribution-dht-lookup-content-routing.md

 The second part involved retrievers subsequently downloading the content from the first part.

 Since only a single run should be performed at any given time, the second part was delayed by allowing other runs to occur first.

+In the figure below, TOTAL retrieval durations (the time it took for the `CAT` to complete) were plotted against publish age.

+The publish age runs were executed against a unique file size (51.21 KB) so that other comparisons could be made while excluding retrievals with a large publish delay.

 As seen in the figure below, the results used with publish age had an immediate spike followed by an uneven distribution between 2000-12000 seconds.